 For nearly a decade, I directed and musical directed children's theater, at the Richard Rodgers School for Arts and Technology on Manhattan's Upper West Side.
 I put every ounce of creative juice that I could muster into teaching those kids.
 I used the same trope on my student, that my high school drama teacher would often say, which is, "I don't direct children's theater, I direct actors."
 I held my students up to high standards, but I loved them all dearly.

-Aside from navigating the dizzying career of a young female in the "business", I was also lucky to have found teaching as a side profession.
-For nearly a decade, along with acting, I directed, and musical directed children's theater at the Richard Rodgers School for Arts and Technology.
-I opened a private voice and acting studio, where I trained children and adults to sing and coached them for auditions.
+I opened a private voice and acting studio, where I trained children and adults to sing and coached them for their auditions.
 I helped my students attend prestigious, New York, performing arts schools, such as PPAS and LaGuardia Highschool of Music, Art and the Performing Arts.
 A few of my students have gone on to perform on Broadway.

-For more than a year now, I have been focusing solely, on creating and telling stories that I feel, in some way, reflect the current world around me.
-I am currently writing and producing an original feature film script, set in 1920, agricultural America.
-I am also leading a team of talented artists, in adapting and developing a Dylan Thomas screenplay, called "The Doctor and the Devils" for the stage as a musical.
+For more than a year now, I have been focusing solely, on my own projects.
+I am currently writing and developing several original film projects.
+I am also developing a musical for stage from my adaptation of a Dylan Thomas screenplay, called "The Doctor and the Devils".
 More info. at www.doctorandthedevils.com